Sergiiio98/Cinemash/README.md

 ## General info
-Cinemash is web application for browsing and managing favroties movies.
+Cinemash is web application for browsing and managing favorite movies.

 ## Technologies
 Project is created with: